koddas/java-backend/readme.md

 database.
 There is ABSOLUTELY NO WAY you should run this in a real project, as it is really, really insecure.
 Just don't do it.
 Learn from it, but that's all.

-The later versions (from 1.1.0) also showcase how to expose the database as a REST API using the Spark framework.
+The later versions (from 2.0.0) also showcase how to expose the database as a REST API using the Javalin framework.
 Thus, Java 8 or later is required.

 # How do I build this project?